-The Swiss rider is best remembered for winning the 1950 Tour de France ahead of Stan Ockers of Belgium and Louison Bobet of France, along with numerous other podium finishes in Grand Tour events.
+The Swiss rider is best remembered for winning the 1950 Tour de France ahead of Stan Ockers of Belgium and Louison Bobet of France, along with numerous other podium finishes in the Grand Tour events.

 In addition, Kübler won the 1951 World Championship Road Race, beating Italians Fiorenzo Magni and Antonio Bevilacqua, along with victories in the La Flèche Wallonne and Liege-Bastogne-Liege Classics.

-Kübler was born in Marthalen, later beginning his career as a professional rider at the young age of 21.
+Kübler was born in Marthalen, beginning his career as a professional rider at the young age of 21.

 Relegated to his home country, Kübler racked up multiple Swiss national championship titles, along with triumphing in the Tour de Suisse on three occasions.

-But, it wasn’t until the end of the Second World War that Kübler’s rise to prominence came, after the Spring Classics resumed and the fledgling pro won the La Flèche Wallonne and Liège–Bastogne–Liège in both 1951 and 1952.
+But, it wasn’t until the end of the Second World War that Kübler’s rise to prominence came, when the Spring Classics resumed and the fledgling pro won the La Flèche Wallonne and Liège–Bastogne–Liège in both 1951 and 1952.

 Back then, these challenging one-day races were contested in the same weekend, as opposed to being strewn across the race calendar like they are today.

 Kübler also won the World Road Race Championship in 1951 as well, which came with great solace after he finished second in 1949 and third in 1950.

 Kübler competed in the Giro d’Italia from 1950–1952, placing fourth once and third twice.